Mollyll/csdn-test/README.md

 # csdn-test

+This Webpack we used in this program is Webpack3.

 This is a simple program just for testing.

 If you want to understand how to config Webpack simply, please read my blog in CSDN.